cambridgehackers/fpgajtag/README.md

 On Ubuntu, before compiling be sure to:
     sudo apt-get install libusb-1.0-0-dev

+On Centos, before compiling be sure to:
+    sudo yum install libusb1-devel

 On Mac OSX, before compiling be sure to:
     sudo port install libusb